xbeat/Machine-Learning/README.md

 Introduction to Neural Networks

 Neural networks are computational models inspired by the human brain.
 They consist of interconnected nodes (neurons) that process and transmit information.
 In this presentation, we'll build a neural network from scratch using Python.

+## The Principle of Occam's Razor in Machine Learning

+Understanding RNNs and Occam's Razor

+Recurrent Neural Networks (RNNs) are a class of neural networks designed to process sequential data.
+Occam's Razor, a principle attributed to William of Ockham, states that simpler explanations are generally better than complex ones.
+In the context of machine learning, this principle suggests that simpler models may be preferable when they perform comparably to more complex ones.
+Let's explore how RNNs embody this principle.

 ## Evaluating Transfer Entropy for Normal and Gamma Distributions in Python